wforbes/node-docker/README.md

 	- No trailing comma at the end of object and array member definitions
 	- Sets the end of line to auto so I can code on either of my machines (windows or linux)
 	- I have `no-async-promise-executor` set to off, because if I gave up that bad habit I'd be too perfect :)

+#### Gut the boilerplate, Begin feature based directory structure
+- Remove `/components/HelloWorld.vue` and remove it's references in `/views/Home.vue`
+- Begin feature based directory structure
+	- I prefer to group my Vue.js files into directories organized by the feature they're related to
+	- This means `./client/src/views/Home.vue` will be moved to `./client/src/home/views/Home.vue`
+		- In that example, 'home' is the feature.
+In each feature directory, there will be a 'views', 'components', and 'store' directory.
+	- This differs from the common practice of using a flat structure with one views folder and one components folder
+- (Optional) Update files to match your linting preferences

+#### Test API interaction to client
+- This is how I usually structure my 'data access layer' in Vue projects.
+	- To save these notes from getting too extensive, I'll just jot down the main ideas here.
+Inspect the code I mention for yourself to see the details.
+- Install [Axios](https://axios-http.com) to the client project with `npm install axios`
+	- This is the library we'll use to make HTTP calls to the API
+- Add directory called 'data' to the 'client' folder
+	- Here, create two files called DataAccess and ApiDataAccess.
+	- 'DataAccess' is a pseduo-interface that acts as an intermediary between the vuex data store and the 'dataContext' object.
+	- In this case, the dataContext will be 'ApiDataAccess' using axios to make calls to our node-docker API.
+	- If at some point we'd like to use a different dataContext for other situations or uses, we can add logic to make that happen.
+- At startup, the App.vue will call the "setupStore" action on the Vuex store to stand up the DataAccess object.
+Then, the DataAccess object will stand up ApiDataAccess and be ready to make calls to the API.
+- To test, add a `testGet()` function to ApiDataAccess which hits the API's 'posts' endpoint using axios.
+	- Remove the 'protect' middleware from the .get() functions in 'postRoute.js'
+	- Line up the Vue client to make a call that gets all the Posts from the API at startup.
+	- console.log the response to ensure its all working as expected.